lisa-lumos/ios-swift-projects/03. Xylophone/README.md

 ```

 ## Button press animation
-Dim the button that was pressed by 0.2 seconds and then make it go back to its original opacity to achieve the effect of an animated button press.
+Dim the button that was pressed by 0.1 seconds and then make it go back to its original opacity to achieve the effect of an `animated button press`.
 ```
 sender.alpha = 0.5
 DispatchQueue.main.asyncAfter(deadline: .now() + 0.1) {